 The Name that Changed it All

 In 2004, Las vegas were shocked to find that Harrah’s (now Caesars) had set their sites on acquiring the legendary Binion’s Horseshoe in Downtown Las Vegas.
 It wasn’t the building they wanted or the actual name of the hotel (Binions).
-They wanted the name “Horseshoe” as well as World Series of Poker.
+They wanted the name “Horseshoe” as well as the World Series of Poker (WSOP).
 They sold the hotel then moved the World Series of Poker to the Rio.
 A hotel they recently purchased.

 As a little mind jogger.
 Earlier, Harrah’s had purchased Jack Binion’s (son of Benny Binion) Horsehoe gaming empire in Mississippi and the rights to the Horshoe name and brand worldwide except in Las Vegas.